gerdb/tinnitus32/README.md

 ![tinnitus](pics/tinnitus_logo.png "logo")

-A digital Theremin based on the STM32 microcontroller.
+###A very cheap and easy to build Theremin for only 30..50$

-* Easy to build: Only an STM32 evaluation board and 2 oscillators for a Theremin
+* Only an STM32 evaluation board, 2 oscillators and some knobs and switches needed.
 * Excellent audio quality: 16/24bit audio DAC with headphone amplifier
-* Loads waveforms with Theremin sound directly from an USB stick
+* Can load waveforms with Theremin sound directly from an USB stick
 * Very fast autotune: 1sec
-* Powerful ARM Cortex-M4 microcontroller with DSP, FPU and 168MHz clock

 ![tinnitus basic](pics/tinnitus_basic.png "tinnitus basic")